Eghizio/nevergram-native/README.md

 I am planning to use Firebase in order to make the application functional.

+My PC would die using emulator so I was developing using react-native-web, therefore some style properties (styled-components/native) are not suited for native.
+Need to fix that when I'll get a better device.
+Similarly with my mobile, it was taking ages to test an app using Expo application. 😅

 ## Installation
 The application uses [Expo](https://docs.expo.io/)
 >`yarn install`